Flutterwave/Flutter-v3/README.md

 #### Note

 - `ChargeResponse` can be null, depending on if the user cancels the transaction by pressing back.
-- You need to confirm the transaction is successful.
+- You need to confirm the transaction status is successful.
 Ensure that the txRef, amount, and status are correct and successful.
 Be sure to [verify the transaction details](https://developer.flutterwave.com/docs/transaction-verification) before providing value.
 - Some payment methods are not instant, such a `Pay with Bank Transfers, Pay with Bank`, and so you would need to rely on [webhooks](https://developer.flutterwave.com/docs/webhooks) or call the transaction verification service using the [`transactionId`](https://developer.flutterwave.com/reference/verify-transaction), or transaction reference you created(`txRef`)
 - For such long payments like the above, closing the payment page returns a `cancelled` status, so your final source of truth has to be calling the transaction verification service.